 What if we’re already living together?
 Choosing to live together before receiving God’s blessing is a public statement that is inconsistent with the teaching of Jesus and the Church.
 Living together is not a good preparation for the life-long commitment of marriage.
 Secular studies, confirming the wisdom of the teaching of Jesus, show that cohabitation before marriage drastically increases instances of infidelity and divorce.
 We urge couples to publicly affirm their faith by separating until after they have publicly committed themselves to each other before God and the Church.

 I’m divorced.
 Can we get married?
 Following the teaching of Jesus, the Catholic Church considers any previous marriage(s) of the bride or groom, whether contracted in a religious or civil ceremony, binding unless shown to be invalid.
 We are unable to set a date for a wedding until all previous marriages have been declared null by the authority of the Church.
 This is true even for parties who are not Catholic.
 The time and effort needed to acquire a declaration of nullity (annulment) varies depending upon the circumstances.
 For further assistance and information on a declaration of nullity, please contact Fr.
-Jim Baird at 970-926-2821.
+Jose Maria at 970-926-2821 Press 5 for Staff Directory then press *.

-For more information contact Kathy Fagan, Wedding Coordinator at firstname.lastname@example.org or at the parish office at 970-926-2821 x107.
+For more information contact our Wedding Coordinator, Isabela Estrada at email@example.com, or call the parish office at 970-926-2821 x107.

 Becoming a married couple takes more than an exchange of wedding vows; it requires two people living in union with one another and with the Lord.
 The Catholic Church, as many other religions throughout the world, asks engaged couples to take time in preparing for marriage.
 The Archdiocese of Denver requires all of its parishes to provide an eight month minimum Marriage Preparation process for those considering marriage.
 This is not an eight-month waiting period, but rather a time for you to look seriously at your relationship in a structured, supportive way.